 1997 The singer-songwriters Aimee Mann and Michael Penn get married.

-1985 Billy Joel and Christie Brinkley have a daughter, Alexa Ray.
+1985 Billy Joel and Christie Brinkley have a daughter, Alexa Ray, her name a tribute to Ray Charles.
 She becomes a singer like her dad.

 1982 Unexpectedly (and some say inexplicably) delving into electronic music, Neil Young releases his 12th studio album, Trans.
 This album, along with the one that follows it (Everybody's Rockin'), causes Geffen Records to sue Young for intentionally creating music that won't sell.